dimagi/commcare-hq/corehq/apps/README.rst

    sources (mostly Elasticsearch).
 These tools are not used routinely. domain_migration_flags
    Dynamic flags that are used to indicate when a data migration is taking place for a specific domain.
-The flags are checked in various places thought the code and will restrict access to certain features when enabled.
+The flags are checked in various places throughout the code and will restrict access to certain features when enabled.
 These flags are set during large data migrations such as moving case & form data from Couch -> SQL, migrating a domain to a different CommCare instance. dump_reload